Kong/docs.konghq.com/app/konnect/gateway-manager/plugins/update-custom-plugin.md

 {{site.konnect_short_name}} first, and then on the data plane nodes:

 1. Start a migration window.
-1. Update plugin schema in {{site.konnect_short_name}}.
+1. Update the plugin schema in {{site.konnect_short_name}}.
-1. (Optional) Update configuration for existing plugin instances.
+1. (Optional) Update the configuration for existing plugin instances.

     Based on the nature of the schema updates, you might need this optional step after updating the schema in {{site.konnect_short_name}} to make sure that any existing plugin entities are updated before the schemas are changed in the data plane nodes.

-1. Update plugin schema on each data plane node.
+1. Update the plugin schema on each data plane node.
 1. Stop the migration window.

 {:.important}